Skip To Content

 The mission of the Cedar Crest College Bachelor of Science in Nursing major is to prepare professional nurses by building on a foundation firmly grounded in the liberal arts.
 A Cedar Crest College nursing education fosters development of the whole person while cultivating commitment to lifelong learning.
 Nursing graduates are empowered to assume leadership roles in a global society.
 It is approved by the Pennsylvania State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN), 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326, (404) 975-5000.

-Program Completion Rate – 150% Time
+Program Completion Rate – Disaggregated by Program Options

 Bachelor of Science in Nursing Role-Specific Graduate Competencies